Alex-Mewis/PatternAnalysis-2025/recognition/47399811_siamese/README.md

 where $p\_{i,\ell}$ is the models probability of the $i^{\text{th}}$ images label being $\ell$.

 Finally the loss of the model is just the sum of the ```TripletMarginLoss``` to evaluate the backbone and ```CrossEntropyLoss``` to evaluate the binary classifier.
-We want both networks to train simultaneously and equally so they have to be combined into a single loss function.
+Since networks need to train simultaneously and equally the individual losses have to be combined into a single loss function.

 ## Training
 _The model was trained using functions in ```train.py```._ To train the model run the following command: